-- If you are allergic to adalimumab or any of the other ingredients of this medicine (listed in section 6). - If you have active tuberculosis or other severe infections (see "Warnings and precautions").
-It is important that you tell your doctor if you have symptoms of infections, for example, fever, wounds, feeling tired, dental problems. - If you have moderate or severe heart failure.
-It is important to tell your doctor if you have had or have a serious heart condition (see "Warnings and precautions").
+- If your child is allergic to adalimumab or any of the other ingredients of this medicine (listed in section 6). - If your child has active tuberculosis or other severe infections (see "Warnings and precautions").
+It is important that you tell your doctor if your child has symptoms of infections, for example, fever, wounds, feeling tired, dental problems. - If your child has moderate or severe heart failure.
+It is important to tell your doctor if your child has had or has a serious heart condition (see "Warnings and precautions").